elkingarcia11/embarque-tenares-vue-quasar/README.md

-# Embarque Tenares (Front-Facing App: Web)
+# Embarque Tenares Web App (Front-Facing Application)

-A mobile and desktop-friendly web application for clients to track packages and to find the latest prices, frequently asked questions, business policies, and location information.
+Embarque Tenares is a responsive web application designed for both mobile and desktop devices.
+It serves as a platform for clients to track packages, access up-to-date pricing information, frequently asked questions, business policies, and location details.

 ## Table of Contents